 If find yourself really in a bind without formula or evaporated milk, a few other options could help you out.
-Breast milk, whole milk, and even goats milk can get the job done if life depends on it.
+Breast milk, whole milk, and even goat’s milk can get the job done if life depends on it.

-Breast milk – You may be thinking, “Well if I could provide breast milk I would”- but that is not the only source.
+Breast Milk – You may be thinking, “Well if I could provide breast milk I would”- but that is not the only source.
 Sure, you should consider inducing lactation if you are not completely sure that you cannot provide milk.
 If you are pregnant or have breastfed before, it can take between one and six weeks for milk to start producing.
 If it doesn’t work for mom, you don’t necessarily need to give up.

 Any woman with mammary glands could make breast milk.
 It is, after all, what the glands are meant to do.
 If a woman has been pregnant in the past it is much easier, but almost any woman can create milk with some work.
-Having an infant to nurse in regular intervals (even if it is not producing) can help draw the milk in.
+Having an infant nurse in regular intervals (even if it is not producing) can help draw the milk in.

-Whole Milk – Whole milk alone can cause some digestion issues, but for older babies you can start phasing it in.
-Diluting whole milk with equal parts water allows it to be substituted for the evaporated milk in the emergency baby formula recipe.
+Whole Milk – Whole milk alone can cause some digestion issues, but for older babies, you can start phasing it in.
+Diluting whole milk with equal parts of water allows it to be substituted for the evaporated milk in the emergency baby formula recipe.
 Once your baby hits one year old, it is generally safe to switch them to undiluted whole milk anyways.

 Goat Milk – Goats have been a homesteading favorite due to their versatility and ruggedness.
 Milk from a goat can be used in an emergency.
-It isn’t recommended for long-term use (it is low in vitamins B12 and folic acid), but it can get your baby much needed sustenance if there is a disaster.
+It isn’t recommended for long-term use (it is low in vitamins B12 and folic acid), but it can get your baby much-needed sustenance if there is a disaster.

 These options may be tougher to come across during an emergency or disaster.
 Milk and formula are usually a few of the first things to sell out at a grocery store, goats are not exactly found everywhere, and it may be difficult to talk somebody into breastfeeding your baby.
 Stashing some evaporated milk in the pantry is definitely a good route to go when it comes to being prepared with your little one.